home

 • a brief explanation of the alleged sexual abuse.

 Do not report the patient’s name unless the patient agrees in writing that their name can be included.
 You must make a reasonable effort to tell the patient that it is your duty to make the report as a regulated health practitioner.
+If the patient refuses to provide their consent, you must still file a report without their name.
+You should advise the patient of your professional obligation to file the report and suggest that they contact the College’s Conduct Department for additional information.

 Professional misconduct (incompetence and incapacity)